prototaxites/Metagenome-Assembly-Pipeline/README.md

 ```

 You may need to queue this command as it will run [geNomad](https://github.com/apcamargo/genomad) on all circular contigs.
+While this is running you can move to the next step (updating the informatics spreadsheet).

 The output from this command with be a file of circular contig annotations, `chromosome_list.tsv`.